nusait/nusoa-javascript-demo/README.md

 <p align=center><img width=585 height=118 src=docs/images/table-view.png?raw=true /></p>

+The resultant array will be ordered by ascending `id`.

 We also can filter using key / value pairs.
 The filter operation is done by the backend API service.

 ```javascript